princecal/startup/README.md

 **Images** - Are displayed in table format.

 ## JavaScript Deliverable
-For this deliviable, I added JavaScript interaction to my application.
+For this deliverable, I added JavaScript interaction to my application.
 ### Prerequisites
 **Simon JavaScript** - Complete
 **Github Link** - Complete
 **Readme Update** - Complete
 **Git Commits** - Complete
 ### JavaScript Requirements
 **Javascript support for login** - Basic Login has been added.
-Application checks if username is already taken when regestering, if the password is incorrect, or if either value in the form is blank.
+Application checks if username is already taken when registering, if the password is incorrect, or if either value in the form is blank.
 **Javascript support for database** - Database elements have been implemented temporarily using LocalStorage.
-**Javascript support for websocket** - On left bar of application, messages will show on successful or failed login or register attempts, more messages will be implemented as websockets are implemented.
+**Javascript support for websocket** - On the left bar of the application, messages will show on successful or failed login or register attempts, more messages will be implemented as websockets are implemented.
-**Javascript support for interaction** - Application ensures that user is logged in to submit review, will properly get the correct score from database, and will update a users review score upon entering a score for a game they have already reviewed.
+**Javascript support for interaction** - The application ensures that user is logged in to submit review, will properly get the correct score from database, and will update a users review score upon entering a score for a game they have already reviewed.

+## Services Deliverable
+For this deliverable, I added Services and API interactions to my application.
+### Prerequisites
+**Simon Service** - Complete
+**Github Link** - Complete
+**Readme Update** - Complete
+**Git Commits** - Complete
+### JavaScript Requirements
+**Node and Express HTTP Service** - Complete
+**Static Middleware Frontend** - Complete
+**Third Party Service Call** - Complete
+**Backend Provides Service Endpoints** - Complete
+**Frontend Calls Service Endpoints** - Complete